jitesoft/php-math/README.md

-# php-math
+# Math

-Math lib for PHP
+A Math library for php 7.1+